 - 1. We rigorously study and illustrate 'PAC-Bayes with Backprop' (PBB), a generic strategy to derive neural network training methods from PAC-Bayes bounds. - 2.
-We propose -and experiment with- two new PBB training objectives: one derived from the PAC-Bayes-quadratic bound of Rivasplata et al. (2019b), and one derived from the PAC-Bayes-lambda bound of Thiemann et al. (2017). - 3.
-We also re-implement the training objective used by Dziugaite and Roy for the sake of comparing our training objectives and training strategy, both with respect to test set accuracy and risk certificates obtained. - 4.
-We connect PAC-Bayes with Backprop (PBB) methods to the Bayes-by-Backprop (BBB) method of Blundell et al. (2015), inspired by Bayesian learning, which achieved competitive test set accuracy.
-Unlike BBB, our training methods not only achieve competitive test set errors, but require less heuristics and also provide a risk certificate. - 5.
+We propose -and experiment with- two new PBB training objectives: one derived from the PAC-Bayes-quadratic bound of Rivasplata et al. (2019), and one derived from the PAC-Bayes-lambda bound of Thiemann et al. (2017). - We also re-implement the training objective used by Dziugaite and Roy for the sake of comparing our training objectives and training strategy, both with respect to test set accuracy and risk certificates obtained. - 4.
+We connect PAC-Bayes with Backprop (PBB) methods to the Bayes-by-Backprop (BBB) method of Blundell et al. (2015) which is inspired by Bayesian learning and achieved competitive test set accuracy.
+Unlike BBB, our training methods require less heuristics and also provide a risk certificate; not just an error estimate based on a test set. - 5.
 We demonstrate via experimental results that PBB methods might be able to achieve self-certified learning with nontrivial certificates: obtaining competitive test set errors and computing non-vacuous bounds with much tighter values than previous works.